Annual Administration

 In Order To Do My Administration?

-Every year, when it has come time to do your administration, ERSOP® will send both letters and emails requesting the information from you that is listed below.
-You may select each item to expand more details and help regarding it.
+Every year, when it has come time to do your administration, ERSOP® will send emails requesting the information from you that is listed below.
+You may select each item to expand for more details.
 Please refer to this list as often as you need to.

 *Please note that not every item may be applicable to you.